sftcd/openssl/esnistuff/design.md

 - For now, I'm using doxygen and [moxygen](https://github.com/sourcey/moxygen) to generate API and data structure documentation.
 That'd probably be pruned when/if submitting a PR to the main project, but should be helpful for now.
-- Some padding is needed to avoid exposing which ESNI is in-play dues to the length of handshake messages.
+- Some padding is needed to avoid exposing which ESNI is in-play due to the length of handshake messages.
   Our subtle goal would be to pad to the longest cert length as described in the I-D. The cert-verify message however can also need padding if key lengths differ.